On axiomatic definitions of non-discrete affine buildings: Retractions based at germs

 where we use the triangle inequality for $d$ restricted to $A$ in the next to the last step.
 Thus, $r_{A,\mu}$ is distance diminishing and hence a retraction with the required properties of (A5). \end{proof}

-We now wish to show that condition (SC) can replace conditions (A5) and (A6) in the definition of an affine $\Lambda$-building.
+We now wish to show that conditions (TI) and (SC) can replace conditions (A5) and (A6) in the definition of an affine $\Lambda$-building.

-\begin{prop} Suppose $(X,\App)$ satisfies axioms (A1)--(A4).
-Then conditions (TI) and (A6) together are equivalent to the sundial configuration (SC).
-In other words: in Theorem~\ref{MainThmB} item (\ref{e1}) is equivalent to (\ref{e3}). \end{prop} \proof Since we have already shown in Section~\ref{Sec_ECSC} that (SC) is satisfied by an affine $\Lambda$-building $X$, and that (A6) can be replaced by (SC), it remains to show that axioms (A1)--(A4), (TI) and (SC) imply the retraction condition (A5).
-This follows from Propositions~\ref{Prop_r} and \ref{Prop_retraction}, which completes the proof.
+\begin{prop} Suppose $(X,\App)$ satisfies axioms (A1)--(A4) and $d$ is a Weyl compatible metric.
+Then conditions (A5) and (A6) together are equivalent to (TI) and (SC) together.
+In other words: in Theorem~\ref{MainThmB} item (\ref{a1}) is equivalent to (\ref{a6}). \end{prop} \proof We have shown in Corollary~\ref{cor_SC} that (SC) is satisfied by an affine $\Lambda$-building.
+Combining~\ref{Pr:A6 A6'} and~\ref{Pr:A6' A6''} we deduce that (A6) and (SC) are equivalent given (A1)--(A5).
+It remains hence to see that axioms (A1)--(A4), (TI) and (SC) imply the retraction condition (A5), which follows from Propositions~\ref{Prop_r} and \ref{Prop_A5}.
+This completes the proof.